TobeBetterV/beyondplayer/README.md

 * Automatically download subtitles

-See [Product Page](https://circleapps.co/) or [Source Player Wiki](https://github.com/circleapps/sourceplayer/wiki) for more about this app.
+See [Product Page](https://circleapps.co/) or [BeyondPlayer Wiki](https://github.com/circleapps/beyondplayer/wiki) for more about this app.

 ------